 After 40 years and thousands of businesses hell bent on getting rid of him, the Middleman has finally thrown in the towel.
 On December 29, he enrolled in Midwest Barber College of Ashtabula, Ohio.

 “I needed something more dependable,” he says.
-With so many companies eliminating him, says he’s earning just 45 percent of what he did five years ago.
+With so many companies eliminating him, he says he’s earning just 45 percent of what he did five years ago.

 “Not only are you scrambling to make ends meet, but you don’t feel good about yourself, either,” he says.
 “Every time you turn on the TV or radio, there’s another ad where they’re bragging about eliminating you.”